-An old friend of Mark’s was looking to start a brewpub and music hall back in Charlottesville.
+An old friend looking to start a brewpub and music hall back in Charlottesville eventually lured Mark back to Virginia.
 In September 1999, they partnered to found Starr Hill Brewery out of a passion for great beer and live music.
-Named after the local neighborhood, the brewery shared its space with the legendary Starr Hill Music Hall.
+Named after the local neighborhood, the brewery shared its original space with the Starr Hill Music Hall.
 The historic storefront on Main Street was once home to the state of Virginia’s first craft brewing operation, Blue Ridge Brewing Company.

-As the second oldest craft brewery in Virginia, Starr Hill has been a pioneer in the industry and helped lay the groundwork for the growing craft beer community in the region.
+As the second oldest craft brewery in Virginia, Starr Hill has led the way as a pioneer in the industry, helping to lay the groundwork for the growing craft beer community in the region.
 Starting out with only a handful of regular employees, kegs of Starr Hill were delivered and sold by hand out of a van, including the milestone first account where C&O Restaurant tapped Amber Ale.
-We have been humping kegs and spreading the love at live music festivals since the first Bonnaroo and FloydFest in 2002.
+We have been pouring our beers and sharing the love at live music festivals since the first Bonnaroo and FloydFest in 2002.